amit81127/Nextportfolio/README.md

-# 🚀 Next.js Portfolio with MongoDB & AI Integration
+# 🚀 Next.js Portfolio with MongoDB

 > A high-performance, full-stack portfolio application built with Next.js 14, MongoDB, and Tailwind CSS.
 Designed for scalability, SEO, and interactive user experiences.